jneem/jekyll-now/_posts/tikz/pijul.md

 * go outside
 ```

-There's something else a bit funny: if we resolve the conflict and look at the
+There's something else a bit funny with git's behavior here: if we resolve the conflict and look at the
 history, there are two copies of the urgent fix, with two different hashes.
 Since git doesn't understand patch reordering like pijul does, `git
 cherry-pick` and `pijul apply` work in slightly different ways: `pijul apply`